dakolyay/port/content/blog-posts/sunflower-sutra.md

 Demographics:
 As mentioned above our research concerned only a special narrow circle of society.
 We examined people who actively used virtual reality technologies, thereby claiming that they have sufficient experience to properly answer the questions.

 The results are based on respondents, who completed the MTurk survey.
 59% of the respondents were male.
 The respondents ranged in age from 20 to 63, with an average age of 32 (standard deviation 9.1).
 Among 48 participants, 73% declare themselves as Gamers(35), 17% as Developers(8) and 10% as Designers(5).
 The majority held a Bachelor's degree(56%).

 The proficiency of users was counted in months, therefore participants have on average a bit less than 2 years(21 months) of frequent user experience.
+The "newbies" are frequent users only since June(2 months) when the "skilled" is in VR 5 years already(62 months).

 According to the survey's result [ Oculus Quest 2](https://www.oculus.com/quest-2/) is the most used VR headset (31%) followed by  [Oculus Rift](https://www.oculus.com) (27%) and [Oculus Quest 1](https://www.oculus.com/quest/features/) (16%) that respondents chose as the device they are more familiar with and besides, they turned out to be the most sold among the audience (16 customers of Oculus Quest 2 and Oculus Rift & 15 of Oculus Quest 1).